-To set a subnet mask:
+To set a subnet mask (not required for IPv6):

 - 1. From the main menu, scroll to Configuration, and then press Enter. - 2.
 From the Configuration menu, scroll to Ethernet, and then press Enter. - 3.
 From the Ethernet submenu, scroll to Set Subnet Mask, and then press Enter. - 4.
 At each position of the Subnet Mask address, use the up and down arrows to change the value of each digit.
 Press Enter to advance the cursor to the next digit.